 Majors should plan their program early in consultation with departmental faculty.
 Closely related courses taught in other departments may be considered to apply toward the religion major in consultation with the chair of the department.

-The B.A. in Religion requires completion of the College of Arts and Sciences requirements.
+The B.A. in Religion requires completion of Option I or Option II of the College of Arts and Language Sciences requirement.